The Melting Pot

 We appreciate the benefit volunteers can bring to our small team and if you w ould like to help us provide the best information and services to parents of disabled children in Scotland then we would love to hear from you.

 If you would like find out more or explore possibilities for volunteering then please email firstname.lastname@example.org or call 07458046071 to talk to a member of our team.

-Developed with parents, for parents, it's a guide through the journey to adulthood for disabled young people in Scotland.
+The Talking about Tomorrow website was developed with parents, for parents, as a guide through the journey to adulthood for disabled young people in Scotland.
 Please share and help us make sure this essential information reaches as many parents as possible. www.talkingabouttomorrow.org.uk #TalkingAboutTomorrow

 The UK and Scotland Government's emergency coronavirus legislation affects transition planning and practice for disabled young people.
 The Scottish Transitions Forum have produced a briefing to pull together the key actions relevant to transitions that affect education, social care and mental health services.
 To down load the briefing visit Scottish Transitions Paper

 Enable Scotland are putting in place online transition support to young disabled people (and their parents) approaching transition from school in light of the COVID19 closures.

 The Stepping Up schools team will offer support remotely via a number of options (Zoom, Skype, WhatsApp video, phone) and are making their service available to a young person with an additional support need in the senior phase of school ANYWHERE in Scotland.
 Visit Stepping Up Live for more information.

 To find out more about the fund and how it is helping

 young people living with disabilities to become more independent

 and involved in their communities, head over to: https://ilf.scot/transition-fund/what-is-it/